 Second - How to do Karma without attachment?
 How can karma be continued without expecting any result?
-We cannot stay without doing karma, so we have to do Karma.
-If we don’t do Karma, Nature will make us do it, so we have to do it.
-The result is not decided just by our effort.
-It is decided by different inputs, circumstances, good luck and many more factors.
-So the result can be anything from success to failure.
-If we understand this point very well, there is no room for any attachment.
-When there is no attachment mind will be in balanced state.
+Neither can we remain without doing any karma, nor will Nature allow to remain so.
+Hence, we must do karma.
+The result of our karma is not decided by our effort alone.
+It is decided by various inputs, circumstances, good luck and many more factors.
+So the outcome can be anything from success to failure.
+If we understand this point well, there is no room for any attachment.
+When there is no attachment, mind will be in a balanced state.
 It will not feel high or low because of the success or failure.
 This balanced state is the State of Yoga.

-Third – The above situation shows the state of Sadhaka.
-When perfection is reached, the state of Self-realization remains with him always, so naturally result does not affect him.
-If we are aware that whatever we are doing is not ours, then it is called natural state of Yoga.
-As Mother of Jillellamudi said ‘Think everything is done either by He or by You’, then you will not have any sorrow.
+Third – The above situation shows the state of a Sadhaka.
+When perfection is reached, the state of self-realization remains with him always, so naturally, result does not affect him.
+If we are aware that whatever we are doing is not ours, then it is called the natural state of Yoga.
+As Mother of Jillellamudi said, ‘Think everything is done either by Him or by You’, then you will not have any sorrow.

 So the secret of how to do karma is revealed in the two slokas.
 We are all bound by karma.
-Nobody can stay without doing karma.
-We all have to learn as how to do karma.
+Nobody can remain without doing karma.
+Hence, we all have to learn how to do karma.
 Karma can be done reluctantly and also willingly.
 But the real secret is to do it with full effort yet remaining unaffected by the outcome.
 This is the teaching of Gita.

-Gita is so great because it contains such practical secrets and that is why it has been the spiritual compass to the world from many thousand years.
+Since the Gita contains such practical secrets, it has been the spiritual compass to the world since many thousand years.

 All rights reserved.
 This article has been translated by Akhila J, which was originally posted in teluguyogi.net on January 7, 2009.
 The content or any portion thereof may not be reproduced or used in any manner whatsoever without the express permission of the publisher.